 To facilitate compliance with this Code, we have implemented a program of Code awareness, training and review.
 We have established the position of Compliance Officer to oversee this program.
 The Compliance Officer is a person to whom you can address any questions or concerns.
-The Compliance Officer, Mark Munro as of the date of adoption of this Code, can be reached at [PHONE NUMBER?
-EMAIL?].
+The Compliance Officer, Alan Stewart, can be reached at astewart@shotspotter.com.
 In addition to fielding questions or concerns with respect to potential violations of this Code, the Compliance Officer is responsible for:

-- Investigating possible violations of the Code; - Distributing or publishing copies of the Code annually [via email] to each employee with a reminder that each employee is responsible for reading, understanding and complying with the Code; - Updating the Code as needed and alerting employees to any updates, with appropriate approval of the Nominating and Corporate Governance Committee of the Board, to reflect changes in the law, ICLD operations and in recognized best practices, and to reflect ICLD experience; and - Otherwise promoting an atmosphere of responsible and ethical conduct.
+- investigating possible violations of the Code; - training new employees in Code policies; - conducting annual training sessions to refresh employees' familiarity with the Code; - distributing copies of the Code annually via email to each employee with a reminder that each employee is responsible for reading, understanding and complying with the Code; - updating the Code as needed and alerting employees to any updates, with appropriate approval of the Audit Committee or the Board of Directors, to reflect changes in the law, the Company operations and in recognized best practices, and to reflect the Company experience; and - otherwise promoting an atmosphere of responsible and ethical conduct.

 Your most immediate resource for any matter related to the Code is your supervisor.
-He or she may have the information you need, or may be able to refer the question to another appropriate source.
+He or she may have the information you need or may be able to refer the question to another appropriate source.
 There may, however, be times when you prefer not to go to your supervisor.
 In these instances, you should feel free to discuss your concern with the Compliance Officer.
-If you are uncomfortable speaking with the Compliance Officer because he or she works in your department or is one of your supervisors, please contact a member of the Nominating and Corporate Governance Committee of the Board.
+If you are uncomfortable speaking with the Compliance Officer because he or she works in your department or is one of your supervisors, please contact the CEO.
+Of course, if your concern involves potential misconduct by another person and relates to questionable accounting or auditing matters under the Company's Open Door Policy for Reporting Complaints Regarding Accounting and Auditing Matters, you may report that violation as set forth in such policy.